eyrafabdullayev/TravelBook/README.md

 ## Installation

-Using this commands you can get it:
+Using this command you can get it:

 git clone https://github.com/eyrafabdullayev/TravelBook.git